 - 3rd generation, Typ 2 (T3) – 1979-1992 – passenger van (Kombi), multi-van (Caravelle)

-In the international scene, the fourth generation of VW Typ 2 had been re-engineered to run on water-cooled transverse front-engine with either a front-wheel or a four-wheel-drive layout.
-This development breathed new life to the VW Typ 2.
+In the international scene, the fourth generation of VW Type 2 had been re-engineered to run on water-cooled transverse front-engine with either a front-wheel or a four-wheel-drive layout.
+This development breathed new life to the VW Type 2.

-This series of vans and commercial vehicles derived from the Typ 2 is now referred to as the VW T-platform.
+This Type-2-derived series of vans and commercial vehicles is now referred to as the VW T-platform.
 The first three generations (rear-engine, rear-wheel-drive) predating this platform had been designated as T1, T2, and T3 retrospectively.
-The later generations (front-engine, front- or four-wheel drive) are now called the VW Transporters with the following T designations, viz.:
+The latter generations (front-engine, front- or four-wheel drive) are now called the VW Transporters with the following T designations, viz.:

 - 4th generation, Transporter (T4) – 1990-2003 – people-mover (Caravelle), panel van (Transporter)